Gchism94/chism-creations/mainSite/content/products/doglover-qe.md

 shortDescription: "Adaptive mouse ears for noise canceling headphones."

 #product ID
-productID: "3"
+productID: "7"

 # type must be "products"
 type: "products"

+# product tag/category
+tags:
+  - "bow"

 # product Images
 # first image will be shown in the product page
 images:
-  - image: "images/products/dreamer_1.jpg"
-  - image: "images/products/dreamer_2.jpg"
+  - image: "images/products/doglover_1.jpg"
-  - image: "images/products/dreamer_3.jpg"
+  - image: "images/products/doglover_2.jpg"
 ---

 You will receive one set of Quiet Ears (headphones not included).